-- Cable Jacket PVC or polyethylene jacket suitable for wet conditions. - Insulation Type Provide ethylene propylene rubber (EPR).
+• Cable Jacket - PVC or polyethylene jacket suitable for wet conditions.

+- Insulation Type Provide ethylene propylene rubber (EPR).
 For the Army and Air Force, cross-linked polyethylene is also authorized.
-Do not use paper insulated lead covered (PILC) for new installations. - Insulation Level The insulation level must be 133 percent based on the system voltage level and grounding configuration.
-Typically, a 4-wire system will be effectively grounded and a 100 percent insulation rating on the cable will achieve 133 percent insulation level for the system.
-Whereas a 3-wire system will not be effectively grounded and will require 133 percent insulation level for the cable. - Cable Shields Use tape shielded cables and ensure minimum bending radii of 12 times the overall cable diameter.
-Use wire shielded cables only where existing manholes are utilized and the minimum cable bending radii of tape shielded cables cannot be realized.
-Refer to NEMA WC 74 for cable bending radii. - Number of Conductors Use single conductor cable as a general rule.
+Do not use paper insulated lead covered (PILC) for new installations. - Insulation Level The insulation level for all circuits classified as multigrounded (4 wire systems throughout the entire circuit) shall be 100% minimum.
+Insulation level for all other classification of circuits shall be 133%. - Cable Shields Use copper-tape shielded cables and ensure minimum bending radii of 12 times the overall cable diameter.
+Use copper-wire shielded cables only where existing manholes are utilized and the minimum cable bending radii of tape shielded cables cannot be realized.
+Refer to NEMA WC 74 for cable bending radii. /1/ - Number of Conductors Use single conductor cable as a general rule.
 Three conductor cable may be used only when splicing to existing three conductor cable.